Racism in Brazil: History

-Slavery and Abolition
+Slavery and abolition

 Soon after the Portuguese began to settle in Brazil in the year 1500, they began to enslave the indigenous population in order to sustain their growing sugar economy.
-However, European induced wars and disease quickly began to deplete the indigenous populations and Portuguese colonizers soon looked to Africa to satisfy their labor demands.
-By the end of the Slave Trade in 1850, the Brazilian colony had imported an estimated four million slaves from Africa, the largest number of any other country in the Americas and seven times more than what was imported to the United States.
+However, European induced wars and disease quickly began to deplete the indigenous populations and Portuguese settlers soon looked to Africa to satisfy their labor demands.
+By the end of the slave trade in 1850, the Brazilian colony had imported an estimated four million slaves from Africa, the largest number of any other country in the Americas and seven times more than what was imported to the United States.
 Slavery brought with it dehumanization of Africans and a multitude of negative stereotypes that set the stage for a racial hierarchy in Brazil where blacks and those of African descent would become the subservient class to whites.

-Along with being the largest importer of Africans during the Slave Trade, Brazil was also the last country in the Americas to eradicate Slavery.
+Along with being the largest importer of Africans during the slave trade, Brazil was also the last country in the Americas to eradicate slavery.
 Calls for the end of slavery in Brazil began in the early 19th century.
 In 1825, José Bonifácio Andrada e Silva, who was a prominent figure in leading Brazil to independence from Portugal, was in high favor of gradual emancipation.
 Britain also contributed to the push for abolition in Brazil, by abolishing the slave trade.
-This was a significant move due to the fact that the British was Brazil's main trade partner.
+This was a significant move due to the fact that the United Kingdom was Brazil's main trade partner.
 A small amount of legislation also helped lead up to the official abolition of slavery in 1888.
 First, in 1871 the Law of the Free Womb declared that all the children of slaves that were born after the law was passed were to be freed; followed by the 1885 Sexagenarian Law, which freed slaves over sixty years of age.

 A large contributor to the lengthy abolition process in Brazil was in part due to the dynamics of the royal family.
 By the 1870s, the last emperor, Pedro II had only one surviving child, the princess Isabel.
 Due to her gender and her marriage to a foreigner, Isabel had trouble gaining support, despite having twice served as regent during her father's reign.
 During her brief time as regent, she took small measures to abolish slavery.
 Due to the obstacles she faced, she had to appoint an entirely new cabinet in order to completely abolish slavery.
 She succeeded, and the abolition of slavery was referred to as the Golden Law.